Direct applications to Deakin for Trimester 1 2023 close 19 February 2023

-Business analytics is transforming the world of work.
-The Graduate Certificate of Business Analytics enables professionals to create commercial value from big data and solve the decision-making challenges facing business today.
-Lead by our globally recognised experts, you will learn to:
+Business analytics is transforming the way organisations make decisions.
+The Graduate Certificate of Business Analytics enables professionals to create value from big data and solve the decision-making challenges facing business today.
+Led by our globally recognised experts, you will learn to:

 - Apply broad and integrated knowledge of business analytics concepts and existing software, to research, identify and justify solutions for organisations and social contexts.